shahdhagag/Instagram/README.md

-Perfect!
-I can create a **clean, stylish GitHub README** for your Instagram Viewer Flutter app, including your API, packages, features, and screenshots in a row.
-Here's a polished version:

----

 # Instagram Viewer Flutter App 📱✨

+This app is built using **Flutter** and demonstrates **practical use of an API**.
+I practiced fetching and handling data from the [Instagram Scraper API on RapidAPI](https://rapidapi.com/DavidGelling/api/instagram-scraper-20251/playground/apiendpoint_468cd28f-1103-44c9-8492-9495ad57a61f) to create an interactive Instagram viewer.

-A Flutter app to **search any public Instagram username** and view their **profile, posts, followers, and reels**.
-You can **watch Instagram reels directly** within the app with a sleek, interactive interface.
-Powered by [Instagram Scraper API on RapidAPI](https://rapidapi.com/DavidGelling/api/instagram-scraper-20251/playground/apiendpoint_468cd28f-1103-44c9-8492-9495ad57a61f).
+With this app, you can **search any public Instagram username** and view their **profile, posts, followers, and reels**.
+You can also **watch Instagram reels directly** within the app, featuring a sleek, Instagram-like interface.

 ---